oaimli/oaimli.github.io/index.md

 - Abstractive summarization with an understanding of intricate text relationships
 - Effective and efficient language learning for lengthy and multiple documents
-- Systematic analysis of large language models (LLMs) based on language-related theories
+- Rational analysis of large language models (LLMs) based on language-related theories
 - LLMs for specific domains and tasks, and their collaborative learning
 - Data-efficient methods for training and inference of LLMs for text generation